-The total number of clusters in the weak and strong embedding versions of the {\LL} expansion are shown in the third column of Tables~\ref{Table_ngraphs_W} and~\ref{Table_ngraphs_S}, respectively, as functions of the number of {\LL}s in the clusters (the first column in those tables).
+The total number of clusters in the weak and strong embedding versions of the {\LL} expansion are shown in the third column of Tables~\ref{Table_ngraphs_W} and~\ref{Table_ngraphs_S}, respectively, as functions of the number of {\LL}s in the clusters -- the first column in those tables.
 By the total number of clusters we mean the sum of $L(c)$ for all clusters with any given number of {\LL}s.
 In order to reduce the computational cost of the numerical calculations, we start by finding the clusters that are related by lattice symmetries, e.g., the last cluster in Fig.~\ref{fig:L_clusters}, which gives the same contribution to thermodynamic quantities as the one with the two {\LL}s arranged vertically.
 Only one needs to be diagonalized.
 As a second step, we find all clusters that are not related by lattice symmetries but whose Hamiltonians are the same, we refer to those clusters as topologically equivalent clusters and only diagonalize one of them.
 The second columns in Tables~\ref{Table_ngraphs_W} and~\ref{Table_ngraphs_S} show the number of topologically inequivalent clusters for the weak and strong embedding versions of the {\LL} expansion, respectively.

 Comparing the number of topologically distinct clusters for the {\LL} expansion, in Tables~\ref{Table_ngraphs_W} and~\ref{Table_ngraphs_S}, and the number of topologically distinct clusters for the bond, site, and square expansions reported in Ref.~\cite{rigol_bryant_07a} one can see that, at any given order, the {\LL} expansion contains significantly fewer topologically distinct clusters than the bond and site expansions, and significantly more than the square expansion.
-In addition, the number of orders that can be calculated for the {\LL} expansion is larger than for the square expansion so that resummation techniques can be used to improve the convergence of the bare sums, something that was not possible for the square expansion~\cite{rigol_bryant_07a}.
-We will show results that indicate that the {\LL} expansion provides a ``sweet spot'' for NLCE calculations in the square lattice.
+In addition, the number of orders that can be calculated for the {\LL} expansion is larger than for the square expansion.
+Hence, resummation techniques are more likely to improve the convergence of the {\LL} expansion than that of the square expansion~\cite{rigol_bryant_07a, khatami_rigol_11_sq}.
+We show results that indicate that the {\LL} expansion provides a ``sweet spot'' for NLCE calculations in the square lattice.